Titouribe/it-proyect-db/README.md

 # it-proyect-db
-A basic SQL proyect yo manage IT proyects
+A basic SQL proyect to manage IT proyects